Are you searching for “nipple piercing near me” because you are thinking about a body change?

-However, some women prefer to keep their jewelry in place during the entire healing period.
+However, some women prefer keeping their jewelry in place during the healing period.

-There are many factors that affect the speed of healing, such as the size of the hole, the amount of tissue surrounding the wound, and the type of jewelry used, among others.
+Many factors affect the speed of healing, such as the size of the hole, the amount of tissue surrounding the wound, and the type of jewelry used.

 While some piercings can be removed immediately after healing, others should remain in place for several weeks or months.